-It is possible to distinguish between a number of possible types of musical archives, all with a slightly different political impact.
+It is possible to distinguish between a number of types of musical archives, all with slightly different impact, belonging to different contexts and with different purposes.
 First, the musical score is in itself an archive.
-It is a systematized way to organize a material that makes it possible to, at a later point in time, recreate what was originally conceived.
+It is a systematised way to organise a material that makes it possible to, at a later point in time, recreate what was originally conceived.
 It specifies an ideal version as well as the initial authority for all future interpretations.
 By way of its architecture the score makes available the contents of the piece and leans on a structural hierarchy through which the individual elements are to be understood.
 The economy of this archive defines what needs to be registered and what is best left to its interpreters.
 The dividing line between what is stipulated by the score and what is left open is obviously in constant flux.
 Given the nature of a written musical score in print, however, the potential for openness is still quite limited in the sense that the content, the symbols themselves and their order, is rarely under negotiation, only the interpretation of them.
-Hence, the traditional printed score is a preservation archive that structures what kind of music is made possible by it, even though it may require much input from the interpreter.10 It creates a system of values that defines the usability of the music as a commodity similar to, say, the CASPAR project above.
+Hence, the traditional printed score is a preservation archive that structures what kind of music is made possible by it, even though it may require much input from the interpreter.
+It creates a system of values that defines the usability of the music as a commodity similar to, say, the CASPAR project above.

-The benefit of looking at the script itself, the musical score, as an archive—normally thought of rather as an entry in an archive—is the way in which it makes the inscription, the grammar and the practice of deciphering the information, stand out as important features of the archive.
-The system of organization and the writing of new entries are the fundamental building blocks of any archive.
+The benefit of looking at the script itself, the musical score, as an archive – normally thought of rather as an entry in an archive – is the way in which it makes the inscription, the grammar and the practice of deciphering the information, stand out as important features of the archive.
+The system of organisation and the writing of new entries are the fundamental building blocks of any archive.
 In a digital era that registers almost everything we do in our daily life it is easy to forget about these organizational systems (inherent to all archives), and the way they trace our actions.
-For the same reason, it is important to think about how to best organize archival systems that contribute to research in music.
+For the same reason, it is important to think about how to best organise archival systems that contribute to research in music.

 An even stricter and much more detailed archive for music is the digital recording.
 For each second of recorded music it makes roughly 100,000 entries or more; digital samples encoded into a file of great temporal resolution.
-The digital, as pointed out by Aden Evens (Evens, 2005, p.
-79) is sterile and by itself unproductive until it goes through a transformation “that draws a line of contact between the digital and the human” (ibid., p.
+The digital, as pointed out by Aden Evens (2005, p.
+79), is sterile and by itself unproductive until it goes through a transformation ‘that draws a line of contact between the digital and the human’ (p.
 79).
 In the end, it is technology that mediates between the digital and the actual as the digital is not useful by and of itself.
 To some extent inspired by Baudrillard (whom we will return to) among others, Evens sees the digital as pure representation, in contrast to the actual in a way that sheds some light on the later discussion of this paper:

-Trapped in the abstract, the pure digital operates at a remove from the vicissitudes of concrete, material existence, and this distance leads it its qualities of perfection: repeatability, measurability, transportability, etc. But the digital’s divorce from the actual is also a constraint, denying it and direct power.” (ibid., p.
+Trapped in the abstract, the pure digital operates at a remove from the vicissitudes of concrete, material existence, and this distance leads it its qualities of perfection: repeatability, measurability, transportability, etc. But the digital’s divorce from the actual is also a constraint, denying it and direct power.”
+(Evens, p.
 79)